LGBTQ+ history before Stonewall

 1951–52: Christine Jorgensen has sex reassignment surgery

-Gender confirmation surgeries (then called “sex reassignment”) had been performed prior to Christine Jorgensen.
+Gender confirmation surgeries (called “sex reassignment” at the time) had been performed prior to Christine Jorgensen.
 However, the transgender woman from the Bronx was the first person to become famous for it, bringing awareness and resources to the trans community that previously had very little access to information.
 After completing two operations in Denmark, she returned to New York to instant fame and began touring, writing, and speaking to advocate for transgender rights.

 1955: The Daughters of Bilitis is formed

 In 1955, there weren’t any lesbian political rights groups in the United States until the Daughters of Bilitis formed in San Francisco, making history as the first group of its kind.
 What began as a safe space for women to meet without the risk of police raids at gay bars quickly morphed into a full-blown political organization that created other political offshoots including The Ladder—the first nationally distributed lesbian publication—which encouraged women to “take off their masks.”
 For 14 years, DOB, as they were known, helped women come out of the closest and offered resources to anyone who needed it.

 1956: ‘Go Tell It on the Mountain’ is first published by James Baldwin